-A Self Directed Individual Retirement Account allows the IRA owner (you) to select investments that are best for your future.
-Typically, IRA investments are limited to stocks, bonds and mutual funds.
-The IRA Club does not place artificial restrictions on your investments, allowing you to have more control and flexibility when it comes to choosing investments.
+A Self Directed Individual Retirement Account allows the IRA owner (you) to select the best investments for your future.
+Typically, IRA investments are limited to stocks, bonds, and mutual funds.
+The IRA Club does not place artificial restrictions on your investments, allowing you to have more control and flexibility when choosing investments.

 - What are the benefits of a Self Directed IRA?

 - Why haven’t I heard of Self Directed IRAs before?